Peter Gautrey

-Biography

 Early life

 Gautrey was born in Portsmouth, Hampshire and educated at Abbotsholme School from 1931 to 1935.
-On 18 March 1936, he began work as a clerical officer in the Home Office and later Executive Officer on 1 July 1942.
+On 18 March 1936, he began work as a clerical officer in the Home Office and later Executive officer on 1 July 1942.
 Amid the outbreak of the Second World War, he enlisted into the XII Brigade, Royal Horse Artillery (RHA) on 20 October 1939.
 He was commissioned on 10 May 1941 and later promoted to the rank of Captain in 1945.
 He served in India and Burma from April 1942 to October 1945.
 On 30 April 1946, he was released from service.

-On 1 September 1947, he became a Higher Executive Officer, Assistant Principal at the Commonwealth Relations Office on 19 January 1948, Private Secretary to Permanent Under-Secretary of State from 26 September to 31 December 1948, became a Principal on 1 January 1949, First Secretary at United Kingdom Embassy in Dublin from October 1950 to April 1953, Delhi from September 1955 to September 1957, member of United Kingdom Delegation to UNESCO in 1956, and Assistant Secretary on 1 May 1961.
+On 1 September 1947, he became a Higher Executive Officer, Assistant Principal at the Commonwealth Relations Office on 19 January 1948, Private Secretary to Permanent Under-Secretary of State from 26 September to 31 December 1948, became a Principal on 1 January 1949, First Secretary at United Kingdom Embassy in Dublin from October 1950 to April 1953, Delhi from September 1955 to September 1957, member of United Kingdom Delegation to UNESCO in 1956, and Assistant secretary on 1 May 1961.
 That same year, he began work in the West Africa Department of the Commonwealth Office, and as the Counsellor within the British High Commission in India until March 1963.
 He would then be promoted to Deputy High Commissioner of that same place until 1965.
 He became an Inspector from 1965 to 1968.